Persuade Your Customers by Labeling Them

 “Our solution is designed for tech-savvy organizations who want to be completely self-sufficient.
 Our customers are true solution owners and don’t want to call the vendor or a consultant every time they want to make a change.”

-A seller looking to set a competitive landmine around their solution, knowing theirs isn’t as slick and modern as their competition’s but excels when it comes to privacy and security, might say…
+Use case: setting a competitive landmine, knowing that your solution isn’t as slick and modern as your competition’s but excels when it comes to privacy and security.

-“We’ve been working with a lot of security-minded organizations like yours lately who believe it’s just as important to evaluate the platform itself as it is the features.”
+“We’ve been working with a lot of security-minded organizations like yours lately who know that slick features and screens can be deceiving.
+Which is why they appreciate how important it is to evaluate the security of the platform itself before getting too caught up in user experience.”

 Note: as with any sales tactic, tone and delivery are critical to your success with labeling!
 For example, labeling a customer as “a smart and educated buyer who doesn’t want to be the cause of the largest data breach in their company’s history” is never a good idea.
 Instead, it’s important for your label and delivery to be genuine, empathetic, and authentic in order for it to have the desired effect.

-From pandemic politics to self-help to the sales floor, the use of labeling in the realm of persuasive science and behavior change can be very powerful when done correctly.
-But as a savvy seller who loves to practice new tactics until you get them just right, you probably already knew that ?
+The use of labeling in the realm of persuasive science and behavior change can be very powerful when done correctly.
+But as a savvy seller who loves to practice new tactics until you get them just right, you probably already knew that 😉